Fiona Brands - Fade To Her Interview.jpg

 From 2010-2015 she worked as a freelance editor and assistant editor in Cologne on numerous feature films, TV films and shows.

-Feature films she’s edited include the 2013 film "My Brothers Keeper" (Dir: Maximilian Leo P: Augenschein Filmproduktion) which was nominated at the 64th Berlin International Film Festival 2014 in the category Perspektive Deutsches Kino (Prospect German Cinema) and for Best First Feature.
+Feature films she’s edited include the 2013 film "My Brother’s Keeper" (Dir: Maximilian Leo P: Augenschein Filmproduktion) which was nominated at the 64th Berlin International Film Festival 2014 in the category Perspektive Deutsches Kino (Prospect German Cinema) and for Best First Feature.

 Another feature “Granada Nights” (Dir.
 Abid Khan) was selected for Edinburgh International Film Festival Works in Progress 2019, won Best Feature Film at Barnes Film Festival 2020 and had it’s UK release in 2021.

-Most recently her editing included “Ten Pound Poms”, a TV period drama for BBC One and Eleven Film production about English immigrants to Australia in the 50s with Australian director Ana Kokkinos.
+Over the years her trajectory in TV has led her from dark, comedic crime drama “Queens of Mystery” (Dir: Theresa Varga) for Acorn TV via editing the final episodes of “The Rising”, a mystery-sci-fi show for Sky, directed by Carl Tibbetts to “Ten Pound Poms”, a TV period drama for BBC One and Eleven Film production about English immigrants to Australia in the 50s with Australian director Ana Kokkinos.
 “Ten Pound Poms” was awarded two Golden Nymph awards at the 2023 Monte Carlo Television Festival for Best Series and Best Actor for main actor Warren Brown as Terry Roberts.

 Fiona is represented by Laurily Adams at Sara Putt Associates.